Extreme Fire Behavior – II

-Mild, moderate, and EXTREME fire behavior has always been present in cases of shelter deployment.
-It is critical for firefighters to maintain situational awareness of live and dead fuel moisture conditions, as well as predicted and current weather conditions.
-As fire behavior changes, it is critical to respond correctly to the changing situation.
+Changes in fire behavior are always present in incidences of shelter deployment.
+Firefighters need to maintain situation awareness of live and dead fuel moisture conditions, as well as predicted and current weather conditions.
+As fire behavior moves from mild to moderate to extreme, it is critical to respond correctly to the changing situation.

 Discuss how the following factors can contribute or lead to extreme fire behavior:

-- Frost Kill: Has there been a late or unusually extensive freeze?
-Is the loading of frost-killed fuels high?
+- Frost kill: late or unusually extensive freezes, high loading of frost-killed fuels.

-- Drought Conditions: Live Fuel Moistures Index, KBDI (Keetch-Byram Drought Index), Soil Moisture Index, low humidity, high temperatures.
+- Drought Conditions: Live Fuel Moistures Index, Keetch-Byram Drought Index (KBDI), Soil Moisture Index, low humidity, high temperatures.

 - Slope: increases fire spread uphill, preheats fuels by convection; may channel winds.

-- Sea Breeze/Foehn: wind direction may vary throughout the day, humidity changes may occur; strong wind velocities may drive fire behavior to extremes.
+- Sea Breeze/Foehn: wind direction may vary throughout the day; humidity changes may occur; strong wind velocities may drive fire behavior.

-- Track NFDRS (National Fire Danger Rating System) live and dead fuel moisture outputs.
+- Track National Fire Danger Rating System (NFDRS) live and dead fuel moisture outputs.

 - Take hourly weather observations and track the hourly changes.
-By tracking fuel moisture and weather observations and using the Fire Severity Related to Fuel Moisture Chart, firefighters can be alerted to those conditions that can lead to situations where there is a high potential for extreme fire behavior.
+By tracking fuel moisture and weather observations and using the Fire Severity Related to Fuel Moisture Chart, firefighters can be alerted to conditions leading to situations where there is a high potential for extreme fire behavior.